k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/TDM/TDM_Installation_V9.0.md

 - From TDM 7.6 onwards, TDM creates the TDM DB objects by the TDM LU's deploy flow:

-  - Creates the TDM DB tables, sequences, views, and functions.
+  - It creates the TDM DB tables, sequences, views, and functions.

   Notes: